critical-path/authors/README.md

 ## Using authors with standard input (preferred method)

 From your project's working directory (the directory in which the `.git` sub-directory resides), run `git` with the `log` command and the `--format` option, redirecting the standard output to `authors`.
-The result will be a file containing the names found in your commit log.
+The result will be an `AUTHORS` file that contains the names found in your commit log.

 ```
 git log --format=%an | authors